Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Phenomenology of top-quarks in loops

 Since here the internal flavour is a top, below the EW scale the relevant operators are:

 where $ L $ ($ R $) are left- (right-) handed projectors, $ \alpha, \beta $ are color indices, and flavours are $ q_1, q_2 = b, c, s, d, u $.
-Their hadronic matrix elements are calculated for instance in \cite{Carrasco:2015pra,Dowdall:2019bea}, which are chirally enhanced in the case of kaons.
+Their hadronic matrix elements are calculated for instance in Refs.~\cite{Carrasco:2015pra,Dowdall:2019bea}, which are chirally enhanced in the case of kaons.

 Finally, one sets constraints on the NP Wilson coefficients of the operators in Eq.~\eqref{eq:scope_dimension_6_top_loops} based on their contributions to different meson mixing observables, namely: indirect CP violation in the system of kaons, and mass differences in the systems of $B_{(s)}$-mesons.
+These observables are used in the global fit of Ref.~\cite{CKMfitterGroup} and a good global agreement with the SM is presently obtained.
 Although the relevant RGEs in SMEFT are provided in App.~\ref{sec:AD_tensors}, we do not discuss the mass difference in the system of kaons nor charm-meson mixing, due to the underlying difficulty in having precise SM predictions in these cases in consequence of long-distance effects.
-Similarly, although our focus is on meson mixing, we also provide in App.~\ref{sec:AD_tensors} the RGEs relevant for muonium oscillation, $ \mu^+ e^- \leftrightarrow \mu^- e^+ $ (for a recent reference on this topic see \cite{Conlin:2020veq}).
-We do not include the latter in our discussion due to the limited sensitivity of dimension-8 operators to NP effects.
-We exploit the bounds provided in \cite{Charles:2013aka,Charles:2020dfl} on generic NP contributions, see App.~\ref{sec:sensitivity_NP}.
-Despite being an effect coming from a dimension-8 operator and being generated at one-loop, given the precision with which these observables are known, one reaches a sensitivity to multi-TeV NP effects, see Tabs.~\ref{tab:summary_1} and \ref{tab:summary_2}; we work in the basis in which down-type flavours are mass eigenstates.
-A certain number of comments are in order:
+Similarly, although our focus is on meson mixing, we also provide in App.~\ref{sec:AD_tensors} the RGEs relevant for muonium oscillation, $ \mu^+ e^- \leftrightarrow \mu^- e^+ $ (for a recent reference on this topic see Ref.~\cite{Conlin:2020veq}).
+We do not include the latter in our discussion due to the limited sensitivity to the NP scale resulting from the generated $ 1 / \Lambda_{\rm NP}^4 $ effect.
+We exploit the bounds provided in Refs.~\cite{Charles:2013aka,Charles:2020dfl} on generic NP contributions, see App.~\ref{sec:sensitivity_NP}.
+Despite being an effect proportional to a dimension-8 operator and being generated at one-loop, given the precision with which these observables are known, one reaches a sensitivity to multi-TeV NP effects, see Tabs.~\ref{tab:summary_1} and \ref{tab:summary_2}.
+We work in the basis in which down-type flavours are mass eigenstates (phenomenological results for down-type meson-mixing are more straightforwardly assessed in this basis).
+A certain number of comments is in order: